(011) 465 9830 | (011) 467 4889 admin@cedarwoodschool.co.za

 We are a member of The Independent Schools Association of Southern Africa, (ISASA).

-Set in the scenic country setting of Glenferness, north of Johannesburg, our school comprises around 280 pupils drawn from a broad demographic across Gauteng.
+Set in the scenic country setting of Glenferness, north of Johannesburg, our school comprises around 280 pupils drawn from a broad demographic group across Gauteng.

 We are equipped to provide a supportive, non-competitive environment where pupils can regain lost confidence and work to the best of their abilities and potential.